medish/tictactrip-test/README.md

 RATE_WORDS_LIMIT # number of words allowed.
 RATE_EXPIRY_TIME # expiry time of rate limit (per token)
 ```
+## Deploy
+The app is deployed to [Heroku](https://heroku.com/).
+To test the app, you either run it locally using `npm run start` command or open the app at the [URL](https://tictactrip-test-medish.herokuapp.com/) `https://tictactrip-test-medish.herokuapp.com/`

 ### Note
 This server keeps a JSON object in memory to store the tokens' rate limit.
 If the server is restarted the object returns empty.